NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 When did the current Article 310 requirements take effect?

-NEC 2023 is the current edition.
-Adoption varies by state.
-Check your state adoption status on our state code pages.
+NEC 2026 is the latest published edition (effective September 2025).
+NEC 2023 remains the most widely adopted edition by states.
+Adoption varies - check your state adoption status on our state code pages.

 Requirements vary by state.
 NEC edition, licensing, permits, and GFCI rules differ by jurisdiction.
 Check your state or pick it below for personalized info across WireRef.